mrchimp/video-splitter/README.md

-# converter
+# Video Channel Splitter

-> Convert multichannel mkv videos to separate mp3 audio and mp4 video files.
+Separates audio and video channels from a single file to separate video and audio files.

-This whole program is essentially a replacement of these two commands:
+This whole program is essentially a replacement of these two commands, but slightly more flexible:

     ffprobe -show_entries stream=channels .\test.mkv